 The primary reasons for using delegated authentication include:

 - Using a stronger type of user authentication, such as integration with a secure identity provider

-- Making your login page private and not part of the general Internet, but rather, part of your corporate network, behind your corporate firewall
+- Making your login page private and accessible only behind a corporate firewall

 - Differentiating your organization from all other companies that use Salesforce in order to reduce phishing attacks